 I found also a link to this Technet forum thread, dealing with the 'Dual Scan' issue under Windows 10.

-At Windows Partner support I found this thread, where somebody mentioned error 0x8024000d in connection with Windows 10 V1703 and WSUS.
+At Windows Partner support I found a thread, where somebody mentioned error 0x8024000d in connection with Windows 10 V1703 and WSUS.
 A Microsoft employee pointed to Server Cleanup Wizard to clean updates on Windows Server (see screenshot above).
-But that doesn’t help.
+But that doesn't help.

 The document How to clean up the WSUS server and clients when reaching the locally published category limit contains hints, how to clean WSUS Update memory.